-But The hotel arguably missed the mark in terms of embracing local color.
+But the hotel arguably missed the mark in terms of embracing local color.
 "South Beach is a resort town, a confection of ice cream flavored Art Deco," says another reviewer.
 "But not the Setai.
 The front door looks like a service entrance -- without much service."

 The hotel's carefully manicured grounds, lined with sweeping palm trees, a lush, walled-off pool complex, and a spotless beach, more successfully balance relaxation with the colorful South Beach surroundings.

 The Setai attracts a well-heeled international clientele, including families, singles, and stylish business travelers.
-It's also popular with(see below) and even has a recording studio designed by Lenny Kravitz.
+It's also popular with celebrities (see below) and even has a recording studio designed by Lenny Kravitz.

 In northern South Beach, where the new scene makers dwell.